craftercms/docs/source/developers/cook-books/best-practices/environment-specific-configurations.rst

 ~~~~~~~~~~~~~~~~~~~~

 One last option is to include your property as part of the global Crafter Engine configuration, the
-only advantage of this approach is that the property will be available to all sites and the value
+only advantage of this approach is that the property will be available to all projects and the value
-doesn't need to be repeated if it is needed by more than one site.
+doesn't need to be repeated if it is needed by more than one project.

 ``TOMCAT/shared/classes/crafter/engine/extension/server-config.properties``

 .. code-block:: properties
-  :caption: Crafter Engine Global Configuration (shared by all sites deployed in the server)
+  :caption: Crafter Engine Global Configuration (shared by all projects deployed in the server)
   :linenos:

   db.uri=mongodb://delivery-db:27020/deliverydb?maxPoolSize=10&minPoolSize=5&maxIdleTimeMS=1000